San Antonio, Texas·Community College·Official program page ↗

 Untimed

-How Palo Alto College uses the HSRT
+How Palo Alto College uses the HSRT in admissions

 About the HSRT exam

 The Health Sciences Reasoning Test is developed by Insight Assessment.
 Unlike the TEAS or HESI, it does not test science, math, or vocabulary.
 It measures five critical thinking skills: analysis, inference, evaluation, inductive reasoning, and deductive reasoning.
-The exam is approximately 33 questions and is not timed — most students complete it in 45–90 minutes.
+At Palo Alto College, the HSRT-AD consists of 33 questions with a Untimed time limit.

-Texas allied health programs use the HSRT because dental hygiene requires strong clinical decision-making ability.
+Texas allied health programs use the HSRT because dental hygiene aas requires strong clinical decision-making ability.
 The HSRT is designed to assess whether applicants can reason through novel problems — the core skill of clinical practice.

 How to prepare for the HSRT at Palo Alto College